Hyundai-Kia-Connect/kia_uvo/README.md

 If you receive an error while trying to login, please go through these steps:

-1. This integration supports USA, EU, China, India, Australia, New Zealand, Canada and Brazil.
+1. This integration supports USA, EU, China, India, Australia, New Zealand, Canada, Brazil and Korea.
 If you are outside these regions, you are welcome to create an issue and become a test user.
-USA and Brazil coverage is limited.
+USA, Brazil and Korea coverage is limited.
 2. You can enable logging for this integration specifically and share your logs for investigation.
 To enable logging, click "Enable debug logging" on the integration.
 It can be accessed via **Settings → System → Logs**.
 See [Home Assistant troubleshooting: enabling debug logging](https://www.home-assistant.io/docs/configuration/troubleshooting/#enabling-debug-logging) for details.
 3. You can download a redacted diagnostics snapshot to attach to a bug report.
 Go to **Settings → Devices & Services → kia_uvo**, open the integration entry, click the menu (⋮) and select **Download diagnostics**.
 The dump is auto-redacted (tokens, device id, PIN, GPS coordinates, and reverse-geocoded addresses are removed) — safe to share.
 It contains the parsed vehicle state, API class, and version info, which helps diagnose field-mapping and region-specific issues.